98zgza/251-Final-Project---Gradebook/README.md

 1. Add student
 2. Find student
 3. Update student
+4. List grade  ( Complete )
-4. Add grade
+5. Add grade ( Complete )
-5. Edit grade
+6. Edit grade  ( Complete )
-6. Delete grade
+7. Delete grade ( Complete )
-7. list students
+8. list students
    I. Using insertion/selection/etc sort

-8. Save info/load in previous info  // I think a text file is fine?
+9. Save info/load in previous info  // I think a text file is fine?
-9. Design UI                        // I think it'll be be good to make this barebones, but functional at first.
+10. Design UI                        // I think it'll be be good to make this barebones, but functional at first.
 Then make it pretty                                        // later if we have time.

 The way I learned is that we should have header files '.h' and c files '.c'  header files declare everything and c files implement